top of page

 Evisort - AI for Contract Lifecycle Management.

-- Phil Turton
+Phil Turton

-- 8 min read
+• 11 min read

 Who is Evisort?

-Evisort is a provider of contract lifecycle management (CLM) and contract intelligence software, founded in 2016 by a team of Harvard Law and MIT graduates.
+Evisort was a provider of contract lifecycle management (CLM) and contract intelligence software, founded in 2016 by a team of Harvard Law and MIT graduates.
 The company was established to address a problem that almost every large organisation faces: how to understand, track, and manage the thousands of contracts that underpin supplier relationships, customer engagements, employee agreements, and compliance obligations.

 From the outset, Evisort focused on using artificial intelligence to interpret and analyse contract data, setting itself apart from more traditional contract management systems that simply digitised storage and workflows.
 This emphasis on intelligence quickly gained traction with legal, procurement, and finance leaders who needed greater visibility into the commitments buried across their organisation's contract estate.